bluestmango/steam_f2k/README.md

 4. Set the "Start in" field to your "steam_f2k" folder.
 This should be the folder that contains "steamf2k.exe"
 5. Set the path to "steamf2k.exe" in the "Program/script" field
 6. Save the changes

+#### Linux
+Add the steamf2k binary to the crontab.
+I don't wanna put together a setup script rn

 ### Building